 On successfully completing the module students will be able to:

-8.6 design a study to investigate the link between hormones and behaviour in humans or non-human primates.
+6. Understand how to scientifically investigate the link between hormones and behaviour in humans or non-human primates.

 Back to top